 Many people know Trinity Cathedral as a historic landmark, downtown Cleveland’s first green building, and a gathering place and center for meetings and events.
-Trinity is all of those things and more, but most of all, it is the home of a vibrant, inclusive congregation of 900 people seeking to follow God’s call in the heart of the city.
+Trinity is all of those things and more—but most of all, it is the home of a vibrant, inclusive congregation seeking to follow God’s call in the heart of the city.

 Some of us have been Episcopalians all our lives, and others of us are new to church or to the Episcopal Church.
 We come from all walks of life and all parts of Northeast Ohio, but we are united in our mission to proclaim in word and action God’s justice, love and mercy for all creation.
 Newcomers tell us that they are drawn to Trinity by the friendliness and diversity of the people, the beauty of the building and the worship, the excellent preaching, the music and the congregation’s commitment to ministry in the heart of the city.

 Trinity changed my life.
 It really did.
 I came here in college when I was sorting out my faith.
 When I was a new Christian and a new Episcopalian.
 Sitting in the corner, trying not to be noticed, but rather trying to struggle with the Big Things: God, life, future.
 And Trinity was the place that made me feel like, yes, this can be me.
 I can be this.
 I can be here.

 –Adam Spencer, Adult Education Coordinator and Program Director, Trinity Cathedral Urban Service Corps